CAN THO, CAPITAL OF THE MEKONG DELTA

 + Discover the rich local handicrafts: family workshops of coconut sweets making, handicraft manufacture of rice leaves and noodles, wooden objects, basketry, pottery etc...

-+ Discovery of a religious heritage as surprising as it is varied: Vietnamese, Khmer and Chinese churches, pagodas and other caodaïst temples with bright and unreal colours.
++ Discover a religious heritage as surprising as it is varied: Vietnamese, Khmer and Chinese churches, pagodas and other caodaïst temples with bright and unreal colours.

-+ Overnight in a local's house is possible in Can Tho and is an excellent opportunity to immerse yourself in the local culture.
++ Staying overnight in a local's house is possible in Can Tho and is an excellent opportunity to immerse yourself in the local culture.

-+ Eat at Can Tho's night market to mingle with the locals and to discover some local culinary specialties such as the Vietnamese banh xeo pancake, elephant-eared fish or the beautiful delta shrimps grilled with pepper.
++ Eating at Can Tho's night market to mingle with the locals and to discover some local culinary specialties such as the Vietnamese banh xeo pancake, elephant-eared fish or the beautiful delta shrimp grilled with pepper.

 Best season to visit Can Tho: